-The British Army seized arms at a house in Balkan St, Belfast on Friday 3 July 1970 while searching the nationalist Falls Road area of the city for weapons and members of the IRA.
+'Seven Days' looks at complaints by local residents of British Army looting following a weekend of riots in Belfast.
+The British Army seized arms at a house on Balkan Street on Friday 3 July 1970 while searching the nationalist Falls Road area of the city for weapons and members of the IRA.

 Riots broke out as the conflict between the army and the locals escalated.
 Tear gas was released and a curfew was placed on that part of Belfast.
 Four people were killed by the army and more than 78 people wounded by the end of the weekend when the curfew was lifted.